nodejs/node/doc/api/dns.markdown

 more information on supported flags.

 The callback has arguments `(err, address, family)`.
-The `address` argument is a string representation of a IP v4 or v6 address.
+The `address` argument is a string representation of an IP v4 or v6 address.
 The `family` argument is either the integer 4 or 6 and denotes the family of `address` (not necessarily the value initially passed to `lookup`).